Skip to main content

 • Selection interview (30 %)

-Following the university selection procedure, the study places are awarded in the dialog-oriented service procedure via hochschulstart.de.
-Applicants with a correspondingly high ranking receive a temporary offer of admission on hochschulstart.de, which they can actively accept.
-You can find more information about the coordination phase on hochschulstart.de in our DoSV guide.
+Following the university selection procedure, the study places are awarded in the dialogue-oriented service procedure via hochschulstart.de.
+Applicants with a correspondingly high ranking will receive a time-limited offer of admission on hochschulstart.de, which they can actively accept.
+Further information on the coordination phase on hochschulstart.de can be found in our DoSV Guide.

 Girlande mit internationalen Flaggen